-The COVID-19 travel restrictions limited the travel options this summer, but for Danes, both Iceland and The Faroe Islands was possible travel destinations.
-I’ve been following several Instagram and Youtube photographers that have taken great pictures of both destinations, but I really wanted to photograph the puffins on Mykines with my 600mm Sigma lens, so we decided to go to The Faroe Islands this year.
+The COVID-19 travel restrictions limited travel options this summer, but for Danes, both Iceland and the Faroe Islands were possible destinations.
+I’ve been following several Instagram and YouTube photographers who have captured stunning images of both places.
+However, I was particularly keen on photographing the puffins on Mykines with my 600mm Sigma lens.
+Hence, we opted to visit the Faroe Islands this year.

-We booked the whole trip through Færøernerejser, so we didn’t have to focus on hotels, routes, car rental or anything – just the experiences and places we wanted to see.
+We arranged the entire trip through Færøernerejser, which meant we didn’t need to worry about hotels, routes, car rentals, or anything else—just the experiences and places we wanted to see.

-One of the first things you realize when you start plotting in attractions on a map of the Faroe Islands is that the islands are not that big.
-In most cases, it takes about an hour to go between your accommodation and the attraction.
-However, hiking from the car park usually takes up most of the day.
+One of the initial realizations when you begin marking attractions on a map of the Faroe Islands is their relative smallness.
+Typically, it takes around an hour to travel between your accommodation and the attractions.
+However, hiking from the car park often consumes most of the day.

-In this blogpost, I have outlined our itinerary for the trip and showcased my favourite photos form each day.
+In this blog post, I’ve outlined our itinerary for the trip and showcased my favorite photos from each day.

 We took a SAS flight from Copenhagen to Vagár airport on the Faroe Islands where we picked up our rented car from 62°N Car Rental.
 Luckily we got a free upgrade to a Renault Captur.
 This turned out to be the perfect car for our needs with plenty of room and comfy seeding.
 Our travel agency arranged for a single night at Hotel Vagar just a few hundred meters from the airport.
 This place is a self-service check-in with an excellent breakfast and is a great base for trips to Mykines and the rest of Vagár island.